#1: What is OM? A baseline EEG study of the mechanisms of OM

 The results of Orgasmic Meditation in this study revealed:

-- OM is more akin to a spiritual experience in the brain
+- OM is more akin to a spiritual experience than sex in the brain

 - OM shows similar brain patterns to a psychedelic therapy experience

-- Both cortex and limbic areas of the brain are changed in OM
+- Both cortex and limbic areas of the brain are affected in OM

-- Both males and females show similar brain changes in OM
+- Both males and females show similar brain affected in OM

-- Both people had increased HRV (indicator of health) post OM
+- Both people had increased heart rate variability (HRV), an indicator of health, immediatly after OM

-- Females showed significant “at one” in the brain
+- Females showed significant activity in the brain similar to an “at one” experience found in other studies*

-- Males showed significant “flow state” in the brain
+- Males showed significant activity in the brain similar to a“flow state” experience found in other studies**

 #4: OM vs. Sex Survey